docker/docs/docker-for-mac/docker-toolbox.md

     default          *        virtualbox     Running   tcp://192.168.99.100:2376           v1.10.1
     docker-sandbox   -        digitalocean   Running   tcp://104.131.43.236:2376           v1.10.0

-You might also run into a similar situation with Docker Universal Control Plan (UCP).
+You might also run into a similar situation with Docker Universal Control Plane (UCP).

 There are a few ways to address this problem and keep using your older machines.
 One solution is to use a version manager like [DVM](https://github.com/getcarina/dvm).